-He joined us in November 2020 and since that time, he’s been working to implement an effective revenue operations strategy at Cognism.
+He joined us in November 2020 and since that time, he’s implemented an effective revenue operations strategy at Cognism.

-Scroll 👇 to get some crystal-clear RevOps insights - or use the menu to jump to a section.
+We put 13 burning RevOps questions to Antoine - scroll 👇 to get his insights (or use the menu to jump to a section).

 Hi Antoine.
 First of all - what is revenue operations?
 Can you sum it up in a single sentence?